 The second improvement addresses impulsive systematic "spikes" in the data.
 Isolated and short events (covering a couple of cadences) during Kepler data collection can result in spikes, or dips, that are systematic across many targets on the same channel.
 A new method has been developed to identify and isolate these systematic spikes and dips and remove them.
 The spikes can be subtle and cannot always be discerned by visual inspection.
 The spike removal has proven to be successful in significantly decreasing the number of artifacts found by the pipeline's transiting planet search module.
+One unintended impact of the long-cadence spike removal is a slight increase in spikiness in the short-cadence PDC-SAP light curves.
+Since the spikes are removed separately from the normal long-cadence PDC basis vectors, the basis vectors no longer contain all of the high-frequency information and are thus less effective at removing spikes when interpolated for use with the short-cadence data.

-A.1.4 CDPP Calculation
+A.1.5 CDPP Calculation

-The rmsCDPP (Root Mean Square Combined Differential Photometric Precision) values available in the headers of the light curve files (and that shown in Figures 3 and 4) use an earlier and different algorithm than what was used to find planets in the Transit Planet Search (TPS) module for the SOC 9.3 transit search.
+The rmsCDPP (Root Mean Square Combined Differential Photometric Precision) values available in the headers of the light curve files (and those shown in Figures 3 and 4) use an earlier and different algorithm than that used by the Transit Planet Search (TPS) module for the SOC 9.3 transit search.
 An issue was discovered after the light curves were generated that required a modification to the periodic extension of each quarterly light curve to support the adaptive whitener used in TPS.
 In general, the CDPP values reported in the light curve file headers are smaller than those calculated during the final transit search.
 Also, the difference is greater for longer transit durations.
-While the rmsCDPP values in the light curves are valid measures of star-to-star variability and relative noise properties, they should not be used to calculate occurrence rates.
+While the rmsCDPP values in the light curve files are valid measures of star-to-star variability and relative noise properties, they should not be used to calculate occurrence rates.
+Rather, the robust rmsCDPP values and associated occurrence rate products for DR25 available at the NASA Exoplanet Archive1 should be used to determine planet detection efficiencies (Burke et~al.,~2015).